coreos/docs/running-coreos/cloud-providers/ec2/index.md

    * "coreos-testing" as above.
 9. Launch!

+### Automatic Rollback Limitations on EC2

+Amazon EC2 uses Xen paravirtualization which is incompatible with kexec which CoreOS uses to make it possible to rollback a bad update by simply rebooting the virtual machine.

 ## Using CoreOS

 Now that you have a machine booted it is time to play around.